In cryptic tweet, Antonio Brown appears to retire from NFL

 Brown had also been guaranteed $29 million by the Raiders.

-”Will not be playing in the (at)NFL anymore,” he wrote. ”These owners can cancel deals do whatever they want at anytime we will see if the (at)NFLPA hold them accountable sad they can just void guarantees anytime going on 40m 2 months will see if they pay up !”
+“Will not be playing in the @NFL anymore,” he wrote.
+“These owners can cancel deals do whatever they want at anytime we will see if the @NFLPA hold them accountable sad they can just void guarantees anytime going on 40m 2 months will see if they pay up !”

 Brown also appeared to condone threats made against the Sports Illustrated writer whose article included the allegations that led to Brown’s release.
 Over a news article describing the threats from some Patriots fans, Brown wrote, “System working effectively.”